ChanvithaPraveen/Hotel-Web-php-MySQL/README.md

 Contributions to the development of the hotel website are welcome!
 If you have any suggestions, bug fixes, or new features to propose, please submit a pull request or open an issue on GitHub.

+## For see the UI of the output website, refer Readme Images folder in this repo itself.